Toowong Ward

 Toowong Ward was a Brisbane City Council ward from 1925 to 1973, and again from 1994 to 2016.
-Both incarnations were based in Brisbane's inner west, covering Toowong, Queensland and surrounding suburbs.
+Both incarnations were based in Brisbane's inner west, covering Toowong, Queensland, Australia, and surrounding suburbs.

 Across both its incarnations, the ward was almost exclusively represented by members of the Liberal Party/Liberal National Party or their precursors.

 History

 First incarnation

 The first incarnation of Toowong Ward was established with the creation of the City of Brisbane, and was one of the original 20 wards contested at the 1925 Brisbane City Council election.
 The ward was created using the boundaries of the Electoral district of Toowong, as the city originally defined its wards on the state electoral districts that were fully or partially within its boundaries.
 The ward also largely succeeded the Town of Toowong, which was one of 20 LGAs abolished to form the new city.

 The ward was one of only nine original wards to be contested at every election from 1925 to 1970; expansions of the Queensland Legislative Assembly in 1950 and 1960 having indirectly abolished a number of wards, and increased the total wards to 28.
 However, ahead of the 1973 council election, the Country Party state government altered the City's electoral acts in a bid to remove incumbent Labor Lord Mayor Clem Jones.
 This included a reduction from 28 to 21 wards, which meant the city could no longer define its ward boundaries using state districts.
 As such, all 28 wards were abolished and replaced by wards with different names to the state districts.
 The abolished Toowong Ward was split between the new wards of Auchenflower and Indooroopilly.